vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 5. T.A.
 1.293

-7. In the body of the text the order enjoined in the Kärikä has been reversed.
+7. In the body of the text the order enjoined in the Kārikā has been reversed.

 if we go by Jayaratha.